2xs/pip_edf_scheduler/README.md

 * `JobsAxiom.v` contains the assumptions on Jobs.
 These must remain true at any time true otherwise the proof does not hold.
 * `Assumptions.v` contains assumptions that hold for the policy.
 These are transformed into definitions and lemmas once the policy is refined into an algorithm.
 * `EdfPolicy.v` contains proofs related to the EDF scheduling policy.
 It notably contains the schedulability property, as well as the main scheduling policy property proof outlined in section V-B-1.
 * `FunctionalEdf.v` contains proofs related to the functional election function algorithm.
-It notably contains the proof that the functional algorithm implements the policy, as well as the correction property proof as outlined in section V-B-2.
+It notably contains the proof that the functional algorithm implements the policy, as well as the correctness property proof as outlined in section V-B-2.
 * `MonadicEdf.v` contains proofs related to the monadic election function code that refines the functional algorithm.
-It notably contains the hoare triple property stating that the output of the monadic code as the same output as the functional algorithm, as well as the correction property proof of the monadic code, as outlined in section V-B-3.
+It notably contains the hoare triple property stating that the output of the monadic code as the same output as the functional algorithm, as well as the correctness property proof of the monadic code, as outlined in section V-B-3.
 * `Refinement.v` contains proofs on the refinement of the functional algorithm by the monadic code.